bitblueprint/ical2redmine/README.md

  8. Now run the tool by executing the following command: ```python ical2redmine.py --settings settings.json```.
  9. Consider setting this up as a periotic [cron job](http://www.adminschoice.com/crontab-quick-reference/) so you don't have to run the tool manually.

-It has only been tested with Redmine 1.4.6 but I would expect it to work from Redmine 1.4.4 (as it depends the http://www.redmine.org/issues/11112 bugfix).
+It has only been tested with Redmine 2.4 but I would expect it to work from Redmine 2.2.0 (as it depends the feature to [Impersonate user through REST API auth](http://www.redmine.org/issues/11755)).

 The process that the processor goes through:
+ 1. Fetch all users from redmine with the iCal feed specified, loop trough these:
- 1. Fetch the ical feed of events.
+ 2. Fetch the iCal feed of events.
- 2. Fetch all time entries in the Redmine service.
+ 3. Fetch all time entries in the Redmine service.
- 3. Loop through all iCal events from the ical feed:
+ 4. Loop through all iCal events from the ical feed:
    * Create time entries for any event in the past (lower bounded by the value of _since_) which does not already have a time entry.
    * If the _update_existing_entries_ flag is set in the settings: Update or delete any time entry, created by the tool, which is related to a particular iCal event.
- 4. If the _update_existing_entries_ flag is set in the settings: Loop through all entries that has been created by the ical2redmine tool to check if they have been passed in the processing of iCal events, if not; They need to be deleted.
+ 5. If the _update_existing_entries_ flag is set in the settings: Loop through all entries that has been created by the ical2redmine tool to check if they have been passed in the processing of iCal events, if not; They need to be deleted.

+Further suggestions for implementations:
+ * Consider: Keep a state (a dictionary of hases of the response from fetching iCal URLs) and check if the iCal feed has changed before fetching and looping though Redmine entries.
+ * Add email support to warn users if an event without a comment is created or if an event is referencing an issue on a project where the user is not participating.